Russian forces try to crush Ukraine defenses amid talks - NewsBreak

 Zelenskyy’s office said Ukrainian forces thwarted Russian efforts to enter Kharkiv, Ukraine’s second-largest city, which was pounded by almost non-stop strikes over the last 24 hours.
 A powerful explosion thundered across the city overnight.

-Handling ICU patients on ventilators is difficult and dangerous given the dangers of exposing oxygen tanks to bombings and shrapnel, he said.
+Handling ICU patients on ventilators are difficult and dangerous given the dangers of exposing oxygen tanks to bombings and shrapnel, he said.

 “Bombing takes place from morning into night.
 Thank god a bomb has not yet hit our hospital.
 But it could hit at any time,” Nartov told The Associated Press.